Freddy Got Fingered

 Freddy Got Fingered is a 2001 American surreal black comedy film directed by Tom Green and written by Green and Derek Harvie.
 The film stars Green alongside Rip Torn, Marisa Coughlan, Eddie Kaye Thomas and Julie Hagerty.
 The plot follows a childish slacker who wishes to become a professional cartoonist while dealing with his abusive father's behavior.
 The title of the film refers to a plot point where Green's character falsely accuses his father of sexually abusing his brother, the eponymous Freddy.

-Principal photography took place from August to October 2000, and was mostly shot in Vancouver, while some scenes were shot in Santa Monica, California.
 The film also contained animated sequences by Chris Prynoski and his animation studio Titmouse Productions.
 Before release, the film was moderately toned down to secure an R-rating from the MPAA after the film received an NC-17, per request from the studio.
 A scene that featured an alternative ending to the film was released as an extra on the film's DVD as a result.

-The film was released in the United States on April 20, 2001, by 20th Century Fox and Regency Enterprises, and received overwhelmingly negative reviews from critics, with many complaints about its gross-out humor.
+Released in the United States on April 20, 2001 by 20th Century Fox, the film was overwhelmingly panned by critics at the time, with many complaints about its gross-out humor.
 Some also referred to it as one of the worst films of all time.
-While initially a commercial failure, grossing $14.3 million against its $14 million budget, it later became profitable after its release on home video.
+While initially a box-office flop, grossing $14.3 million against its $14 million budget, it later became profitable after its release on home video.
 It received five Golden Raspberry Awards of its eight nominations, as well as a Dallas-Fort Worth Film Critics Association Award for Worst Picture.
-Despite the film's initial reception, it has since garnered some positive critical re-evaluation, as well as a cult following.
+Despite the film's poor initial reception, it has since garnered some positive critical re-evaluation, as well as a cult following.